Principality of Guria: Under the Ottoman Empire

 From the mid-16th century, the princes of Guria enjoyed de facto independence from Imereti, but faced a much more serious threat from their newly emerged southern neighbor, the Ottoman Empire, which imposed, in the 1540s, a naval blockade of Guria and annexed its southern provinces of Adjara, Northern Chaneti (latter-day Lazistan), and Machakheli, which had earlier been acquired by Rostom Gurieli (1534–64).
 The situation became even more precarious after the allied army of Georgian nobles suffered a defeat at the Battle of Sokhoista.
 Mamia II Gurieli (1600–1625) managed to reconquer Adjara in 1609, but was eventually forced to renounce, on December 13, 1614, any claims to the region and to pay an annual tribute to the Sublime Porte.
 The incessant feudal wars in western Georgia resulted in the decline of Guria, which eventually succumbed to the vassalage of the neighboring principality of Mingrelia.
-Yet, several princes of Guria, most notably Giorgi III Gurieli (1669–84), and Mamia III Gurieli (1689–1714) managed to occasionally attain to the crown of Mingrelia and even of Imereti.
+Yet, several princes of Guria, most notably George III Gurieli (1664–1684), and Mamia III Gurieli (1689–1714) managed to occasionally attain to the crown of Mingrelia and even of Imereti.
 The princely vassals of the Gurieli included the houses of Gugunava, Machutadze, Maksimenishvili, Nakashidze, Tavdgiridze, Shalikashvili, Zedginidze, and Eristavi-Shervashidze.

 During the early 18th century, Guria faced an increasing political and economic downfall due to the Ottoman encroachments as well as repeated occasions of civil strife.
 Attempts by the Gurian princes to enter into alliances with other Georgian rulers and Russia resulted in a series of Turkish punitive raids.
 By 1723, the Gurieli had lost Batumi and Chakvi to the Ottomans and the whole coastline of Guria had been garrisoned by the Turks.
 The Gurian support to the Russians during the Russo-Turkish War (1768–1774) caused a severe reaction from the Ottoman government.
 Kobuleti and the surrounding area were detached from Guria and subjected to Islamization, an apostasy being the surest way to escape slavery.
 The rest of the Christian population had to move to safer regions of Georgia.
 This, combined with the extensive slave trade and Turkish inroads, resulted in a virtual depopulation of several areas of Guria towards the late 18th century.
 The population of Guria was estimated by Güldenstädt at 5,000, and by Reineggs at 6,000 families in the 1770s.